Points of Pride

 - Natural Resources

 A minor in animal sciences can supplement an agricultural education degree.
-Learn about the scientific foundation of many animal-related industries, including livestock production, veterinary medicine and zoos.
+Learn about the scientific foundation of many animal-related industries, including livestock production, veterinary medicine and zoology.
 Coursework in this area includes animal physiology, nutrition, genetics and more.

 Clubs & Organizations